GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

 End-to-end pipelines:
-  run               Run a pipeline dev               Run a pipeline in development mode debug             Run a pipeline in debug mode
+  run               Run a pipeline dev               Run a pipeline in development mode debug             [beta] Run a pipeline in debug mode

-Pipeline building blocks for CI/CD: build             Build the artifacts deploy            Deploy pre-built artifacts delete            Delete the deployed application
+Pipeline building blocks for CI/CD: build             Build the artifacts deploy            Deploy pre-built artifacts delete            Delete the deployed application render            [alpha] Perform all image builds, and output rendered Kubernetes manifests

-Getting started with a new project: init              Generate configuration for deploying an application fix               Update old configuration to newest schema version
+Getting started with a new project: init              [alpha] Generate configuration for deploying an application fix               Update old configuration to a newer schema version

 Other Commands:
-  completion        Output shell completion for the given shell (bash or zsh) config            Interact with the Skaffold configuration diagnose          Run a diagnostic on Skaffold version           Print the version information
+  completion        Output shell completion for the given shell (bash or zsh) config            Interact with the Skaffold configuration credits           Export third party notices to given path (./skaffold-credits by default) diagnose          Run a diagnostic on Skaffold schema            List and print json schemas used to validate skaffold.yaml configuration survey            Show Skaffold survey url version           Print the version information

 Use "skaffold <command> --help" for more information about a given command.